 In my opinion Calibre is a marvelous tool but is too big and has too much dependencies to be used only for its content server.

 That's the main reason why I coded this OPDS / HTML content server.
 I needed a simple tool to be installed on a small server (Seagate Dockstar in my case).

 I initially thought of Calibre2OPDS but as it generate static file no search was possible.

 - No need for a lot of CPU or RAM.

 - Search is available.

 - With Dropbox / Owncloud it's very easy to have an up to date OPDS content server.

 - 100% OPDS valid code (checked with http://opds-validator.appspot.com/).

-- It was fun to code.
+- It was my first PHP experiment and so fun to code.

 It's been reported as working on most web servers (Nginx, Apache, Cherokee, Lighttpd, IIS) and is used a lot on NAS (Synology, QNap, ReadyNas).

 I personally protect my COPS catalog with Basic HTTP auth and HTTPS.
 It's secure enough for my needs.